graphile/crystal/docs/procedures.md

 $$ language sql immutable strict;
 ```

-The samle procedure with PL/pgSQL would look like this:
+The sample procedure with PL/pgSQL would look like this:

 ```sql
 create function add(a int, b int) returns int as $$